What Are Stay Interviews in Nursing? Facility Guide and FAQ

 • What is your favorite thing about working with your current team and supervisors?

-Example 2: In the past year, have there been times that you lacked the tools, resources, or support needed to deliver proper care?
+Example 2: In the past year, have there been times when you lacked the tools, resources, or support needed to deliver proper care?
 If so, can you share what might have helped you in those moments?

 This is an example of a question exploring potential factors that might influence nurses to leave.
 This question prompts them to think back to what barriers or issues have impacted their day-to-day work.
 It also invites the nurse to share more specific examples of what could help address these issues.